 Oh … hang on.
 There is no God.
 He knows it, and she knows it deep down.
 It was as simple as that.
 I started thinking about it and asking more questions, and within an hour, I was an atheist.

 Wow.
 No God.

 This strikes me as the norm, to be honest.
 When telling us why he’s an atheist, Gervais told us earlier that it’s because of scientific and logical considerations.
-But this is simple nonsense.
+But this is simply not true.
+He’s flattering himself, and those are not the reasons he became an atheist.
 He adopted atheism for no scientific or logical reason at all.
 The move was impulsive and grounded entirely in personal relationships.
 He realised that other people didn’t believe, so he no longer believed.
 In giving what he thinks are scientific reasons, Gervais is rationalising a position that he adopted long before science or logic entered the picture – more or less the same thing that Christians are frequently accused of doing.

 Mr Gervais, you’re a very talented and funny man.
 Please stick to the comedy.
 Thanks.

 - Nuts and Bolts 003: Analytic and Synthetic Truth